sologenic/gclouddatastore/README.md

 The changes here (relative to Google’s `datastore` package) come from several years of running **Cloud Datastore in Datastore mode**.
 It is an interesting database to operate, but the official Go client has limitations and bugs; this fork addresses those.
 Because it is maintained by someone who uses Datastore daily, the fixes remove practical, day-to-day annoyances that Go developers can hit with the upstream package.

 As a bonus, the fork also drives down **data storage, backup, and snapshot** costs—by an estimated **~95%** in the author’s workloads (on the order of ~1 billion records total).
-Hypothetically, writes can be faster too: less I/O and CPU because far fewer indexes are updated.
+Hypothetically, writes can be faster too: less I/O and CPU.

-The package surface is **100% backwards compatible** with Google’s client and works as a **drop-in replacement**, with one important caveat: the cost-oriented default **flips index behavior** from *indexed by default* to *no index by default*.
-Every property that must be queryable must be indexed explicitly by the developer (see **Default no index** below).
+The package surface is **100% backwards compatible** with Google’s client and works as a **drop-in replacement**.

 **Original Package**: `cloud.google.com/go/datastore`
 **This Fork**: `github.com/norbertvannobelen/gclouddatastore`